ForgeRock/ds-operator/README.md

 ## Changelog

+* v0.2.4 - Persistent Volume Claims are now pre-created.
+This allows updating the volume claim source at runtime.
 * v0.2.next - `spec.podTemplate.certificates` renamed to `spec.PodTemplate.secrets` to better reflect the purpose.
 * v0.2.0 - Add Support for Backup and Restore in LDIF, Tar and DSBackup formats.
  Migrate to cert-manager to issue PEM certificates for the directory server pods.